 “It is like flying Business Class or Economy” – the end goal is the same but the journey to get there is worlds apart.

-As a Headhunter I have covered the Indonesia market since 2010.
+As an Executive Headhunter I have covered the Indonesia market since 2010.
 In 2009, sat in my London flat, I decided that I wanted to return to SE Asia.
 I remember googling “Headhunter firms Indonesia”.
 There were only a few results.

 First, local hiring managers are often unaware that there is a huge difference between a Headhunter Firm and a Recruitment Agency.

-Second, there are very few “real” Headhunter firms locally.
+Second, there are very few “real” Headhunter firms in Indonesia.
 But every Recruitment Agency is happy to describe themselves as a “Headhunter”.

-A local company often does not realise that both types of business work in a very different way, have distinct recruitment processes and service standards.
-That they specialise in different types of hiring.
+A local company is often not aware that a Headhunter firm and a Recruitment agency work in a very different way, have distinct recruitment processes and service standards.
+That they specialize in different types of hiring.

-They are not aware of the important, extra services, that they will get from a true Headhunter consultancy.
-Similarly, why a Headhunter firms pricing is higher than for a mainstream “Recruitment Agency”.
+An Indonesian HR or hiring manager may not realize that there are important, extra services, that they will receive from a true Headhunter consultancy.
+Similarly, they may not understand why a Headhunter firms pricing is higher than a mainstream “Recruitment Agency”.